awsdocs/amazon-mq-developer-guide/doc_source/using-amazon-mq-securely.md

 + STOMP over WebSocket

-Amazon MQ provides at\-rest encryption using an AWS\-managed Customer Master Key \(CMK\)\.
-For additional security, we highly recommend to design your application to use client\-side encryption\.
+Amazon MQ encrypts messages at rest and in transit using encryption keys that it manages and stores securely\.
+For additional security, we highly recommend designing your application to use client\-side encryption\.
 For more information, see the *[AWS Encryption SDK Developer Guide](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)*\.

 ## Always Configure an Authorization Map<a name="always-configure-authorization-map"></a>